-The U.S. Bureau of Labor Statistics’ latest official data says in June 2020, the average price of a pound of lean ground beef climbed to a whopping $5.63 per pound.
-In the intervening year, we’ve seen all kinds of economic turmoil, sending us into inflationary times, when the price of everything is soaring.
+The U.S. Bureau of Labor Statistics’ latest official data says in Sept.
+2021, the average price of a pound of lean ground beef climbed to a whopping $6.15 per pound.
+We’ve seen all kinds of economic turmoil, sending us into inflationary times, when the price of everything is soaring.

 If you and your family are not ready to turn vegetarian—nor are you prepared to pay a king’s ransom for quality hamburger—you do have another option: Get creative.
 Okay, maybe a little sneaky, too.